Explained: What is a No Claims Discount?

 Does Temporary Car Insurance Affect Your NCD?

-Nope - one of the most helpful things about a temporary car insurance policy is that it does not affect your existing No Claims Discount.
+No, thankfully it does not.
+One of the most helpful things about a temporary car insurance policy is that it does not affect your existing No Claims Discount.

 If you are borrowing someone else's car and end up needing to make a claim, it will also protect their No Claims Discount as well.